⟵ hearthere ⟶

 Based on any simple table and calculated in tree, you can create a quick form.
 This is a simplified form mode that allows unauthorized users to add rows to the table.

-During the creation process, you need to select the user from whom the form will operate.
+During creation, you need to select the user from whom the form will operate.
 This user must have a role that can add rows to the target table.

 After creating the form, you will see a link to it and the embed code (if you need to integrate the form into another site's page).

-When creating, the form is assigned a unique name for the schema, and multiple different forms can be created for one table.
+When creating, the form is assigned a unique name for the schema, and several different forms can be created for one table.

-The availability for editing and visibility of fields in the quick form depends on the role of the user accessing the form, as well as the setFormat function of the field formatting code.
+The availability for editing and visibility of fields in the quick form depends on the role of the user accessing the form, as well as the function setFormat field formatting code.

-If you need to dynamically hide a field in the form, the table formatting code in the form is not applied — instead, you need to use the hide: "form" = true parameter of the setFormat function.
+If you need to dynamically hide a field in the form, the table formatting code in the form is not applied — instead, you need to use the parameter hide: "form" = true of the function setFormat.

-The form is a row in the System tablesMainFormsForms TTM table.
+The form is a row in the table System TablesMainFormsForms TTM.
 To edit the form after its creation, you need to edit this row.

 General Form Settings